Actions of spinning compact binaries: Spinning particle in Kerr matched to dynamics at 1.5 post-Newtonian order: Discussion and Outlooks

 One of the main results of this paper is the expression for the actions of spinning test particles in Kerr space-time and the derived fundamental frequencies of motion.
 Notably, while \citet{Schmidt:2002qk} provided the integral expression for Kerr geodesics, our formulas $J_r^{(0)},J_z^{(0)}$ in equations \eqref{eq:J_r_0_eval} and \eqref{eq:J_z_0_eval} represent the first closed-form expression of Kerr geodesic actions in terms of Legendre elliptic integrals.
 The fundamental frequencies of motion are a crucial ingredient for computing the gravitational perturbations sourced by the particle in the Fourier domain \cite{Drasco:2003ky}.
 In Ref. \cite{Skoupy:2023lih} gravitational-wave fluxes sourced by spinning particles were computed while the frequencies obtained by the numerical method of \citet{Drummond:2022efc,Drummond:2022xej} were used.
 More recently, \citet{Piovano:2024yks} used an alternative method for the computation while using a semi-analytical evaluation of the frequencies through the Hamilton-Jacobi formalism of Ref. \cite{Witzany:2019nml}.
 We verified that our fully closed-form expressions for the frequencies derived here agree with the results of these previous numerical and/or semi-analytical computations.
 As such, they can be readily implemented in the aforementioned flux computations to make them more efficient and accurate.
+Another possible application for the future is to use the derivatives of the actions to compute the ``flux'' of the R{\"udiger}-Carter constant from Teukolsky amplitudes, as proposed by \citet{Grant:2024ivt}.

 While working on this paper, we learned of the independent work of \citet{Gonzo:2024zxo} with results that seem closely related to ours.
 The authors took the solution of the Hamilton-Jacobi equation for spinning test particles in Kerr space-time from Ref. \cite{Witzany:2019nml} and dropped the Ricci-rotation terms.
 Nevertheless, the Ricci-rotation terms are necessary to produce correct orbital shapes in Boyer-Lindquist coordinates, as verified directly by \citet{Piovano:2024yks}, so the action of \citet{Gonzo:2024zxo} will produce incorrect results for local trajectories.
 This being said, various invariant or global observables obtained from this action may still be correct due to the Hadamard regularization argument of \citet{Damour:1988mr} discussed in our Section \ref{subsec:compactions}.
 Gonzo \& Shi then computed actions for scattering orbits and used the boundary-to-bound map of \citet{Kalin:2019rwq,Kalin:2019inp} to obtain a proposal for the actions and fundamental frequencies of bound motion of spinning test particles expressed using Lauricella hypergeometric functions.
 We reexpressed their formulas for the polar action in Legendre form and obtained results equivalent to our eqns. \eqref{eq:J_z_0_eval} and \eqref{eq:J_z_1_eval}.
 However, the radial action of Ref. \cite{Gonzo:2024zxo} is defined by a complex continuation of a difference of two infinite actions corresponding to scattering, which was difficult to re-express in a manifestly finite and closed form equivalent to ours.
 We leave a more detailed analysis of the relation of our results with those of \citet{Gonzo:2024zxo} for future work.